 The stealth and silent killing that has been such a hallmark of the Hitman series is in full effect.
 Get in, get out, leave no evidence (or at least witnesses) and leave the area undetected in creative ways is really a lot of fun.

 My goal was always to stay hidden, making use of disguises, taking cover and sneaking every where -- through air ducts, ducking out onto window ledges -- or creating minor distractions to draw enemies away from my location without alerting them to my presence.
 On odd occasions, Agent 47 didn't have to use guns at all.
-Those instances were pretty satisfying to complete without firing a shot or being detected.
+Those instances were pretty satisfying to complete without firing a shot or being detected but if came down to a gun battle, that was okay, too.

 Not that it would have made a difference on Easy.